bquast/bquast.github.io/_posts/2015-05-31-handcoding-lm.md

 Warnings such as these are often given in statistics courses and for good reason too!
 Doing the work yourself really cements the understanding of statistics.

-Yet when it comes to econometrics, the main take-aways from the workshops are primarily in terms of the **syntax** of yet another computer program.
+Yet when it comes to econometrics, the main take aways from the workshops are primarily in terms of the **syntax** of yet another computer program.

 In this series of post titled: **handcoded**, I show how many workhorses of the econometrician's toolbox can be implemented in a very simple manner.
-This manual implementation greatly helps in keeping an understanding of what actually happens when we call e.g. `MCMC..` with a few paramters.
+This manual implementation greatly helps in keeping an understanding of what actually happens when we call e.g. `MCMC..` with a few parameters.

 The Linear Model